fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Recent major changes

+- Part 14 (25th April 2026): new part added
-- Part 10 (21st April): Expo version and libraries updated
+- Part 10 (21st April 2026): Expo version and libraries updated
-- Part 7 (5th April): Webpack replaced with esbuild, error boundaries and keeping the frontend and backend in a single repository covered
+- Part 7 (5th April 2026): Webpack replaced with esbuild, error boundaries and keeping the frontend and backend in a single repository covered
-- Part 6 (5th April): Redux replaced with Zustand
+- Part 6 (5th April 2026): Redux replaced with Zustand
 - Part 5 (31st March 2026): React Router and style libraries have been moved from Part 7 to this part
 - Parts 9, 11-13 (March 2026): content updated and material moved to new platform
 - Part 8: (3th January 2026) Apollo Server updated to v5.
 Apollo Client updated to v4.
 Refactoring backend code moved to part8c.
 Lot's of other small improvements.